Guidance on completion of a CPRD Research Data Governance (RDG) Application

 Application Requirements

-b) The key inclusions, exclusions, and the data used for each (clinical, referral, test, therapy, immunisation, consultation).
+2. The key inclusions, exclusions, and the data used for each (diagnosis, referrals, tests, therapy/drugs, immunisations, consultations).

 Applicants should also provide justification for the procedure for control selection.
-When making comparisons, calendar time should always be considered e.g. through use of an index date.
+When making comparisons, calendar time should always be considered, e.g., through an index date.
 Care should be taken to avoid the possibility of "immortal time bias".
-When this is a potential issue, a diagram showing how periods of time will be handled and such bias avoided is recommended.
+When this is a potential issue, a diagram showing how periods of time will be handled, and such bias avoided is recommended.

 Reviewer Assessment Criteria